yonatank93/compare_UQ/neuralnetwork/C/training_dropout/README.md

 * Architecture:
 	* Input layer with 51 nodes
 	* 3 linear hidden layers with tanh activation function and dropout ratio 0.1, each having 128 nodes.
+* Dataset:
+	* Containing various carbon structures, as described in [Wen and Tadmor (2020)](https://doi.org/10.1038/s41524-020-00390-8).
+	* The training energy and forces are normalized by the number of atoms in the configuration.
+	* Additional weight of 0.1 is added to the forces data, as described in [Wen and Tadmor (2020)](https://doi.org/10.1038/s41524-020-00390-8).

 ## Training details